 If you are dealing with wage garnishment, you may benefit from filing for bankruptcy.
 As soon as your Chapter 7 or Chapter 13 bankruptcy case is filed with the court, all garnishment efforts stop immediately, and creditors must stop contacting and harassing you.
 Find immediate relief through a fresh start or debt reorganization with a bankruptcy solution.

 Fight Wage Garnishment with our Little Canada, MN Bankruptcy Lawyers

 Start keeping what you earn and make life better with the Twin Cities bankruptcy lawyers at Martin & Hedervare PLLC.
 We use our combined 38 years of experience to find tailored debt solutions so every one of our clients can obtain wage garnishment relief and breathe easier.
 Call our firm at (651) 383-4725 or contact us online today to schedule your risk-free consultation.

-Wage Garnishment Attorneys in North Saint Paul, MN – Wage Garnishment Relief Law Firm Serving Arden Hills, Lino Lake, Little Canada, & Vadnais Heights, MN
+Wage Garnishment Attorneys in North St. Paul, MN – Wage Garnishment Relief Law Firm Serving the Arden Hills, Lino Lake, Little Canada, & Vadnais Heights, MN Areas

 Visit Us: 3224 Rice Street Unit 100, Little Canada, MN 55126